Module dcli.program_commands

 Usage

-The basic idea is to create a ProgramCommands
+The basic idea is to create a ProgramCommands structure and then define a number of Commands that it can handle and

-that it can handle.
-Each Command
+optionally, a set of ProgramOptions that it can handle.
+Each Command can in

-turn have it's own ProgramCommands
+turn have it's own ProgramCommands.

 Handlers